Reading Level Checker guide

 Best uses

-• Estimate whether a guide is easy enough for general readers.
+• Estimate whether a help article is readable enough for general customers.

-• Check sentence length before publishing a blog or help page.
+• Check average sentence length before publishing a blog guide or product FAQ.

-• Make school notes or instructions easier to read.
+• Make school notes, safety instructions, or onboarding text easier to scan.

-• Compare a draft before and after simplifying it.
+• Compare a 300-word draft before and after replacing jargon or splitting long sentences.

 What this AI tool does